braincogsci/literature-thesis/lt-manual.md

 # Manual Literature Thesis Brain and Cognitive Sciences

 ## Introduction
 The ability to review and synthesize information from a variety of sources is a key skill for academic researchers.
 The module *Literature Thesis Brain and Cognitive Sciences* is an opportunity for students to practice and develop the skills that are necessary to give a state-of-the-art overview of existing research, on a topic of the student’s choosing.
-The Literature Thesis should not reflect original research by the student (unless the student already published it in a peer-reviewed journal), but instead collect and integrate existing work.
+The Literature Thesis should not reflect original research by the student (unless the student already published it in a peer-reviewed journal), but instead collect, integrate and discuss existing work.

 The most recent version of this manual can always be found on Github:
 [https://github.com/braincogsci/literature-thesis/blob/master/lt-manual.md](https://github.com/braincogsci/literature-thesis/blob/master/lt-manual.md).
 Major changes are only applied at the end of a semester, but minor issues such as typos or ambiguities are resolved on a continuous basis.

-## Content
-The final product created by the student should contain:

-* A clear and motivated research question
-* A comprehensive overview of the existing literature
-* A critical discussion of the existing literature, leading to a clear position
-* A section detailing how the conclusion of the thesis relates to other disciplines (i.e. how could the outcome contribute to other fields, or how could other fields provide a more complete answer to the research question).

-## Size of thesis
-All this should be done in eight weeks full time, or 336 hours.
-The way these hours are spent will differ per discipline and per project.
-Sometimes the collection of sources will be especially time-consuming, other times the interpretation or comparison of sources will be the lion's share of the work.
-The supervisor and the student should make sure there is a planning that reflects the time limit and should agree on a word count in advance.

-The important thing is that the workload of the thesis equals eight weeks full-time, whether this time is spent on collecting resources, interpreting contradictory results or discussing the implications of the body of research.

 ## Learning objectives
 Through the process of writing this thesis the student: